-When you arrive in Lima, you will de-plane and go to baggage claim.
-DO NOT forget to get your bags in Lima, even though they will have been checked ALL THE WAY to Pucallpa (if you're on American/LATAM).
-You"ll pick up your bags and put them through the security X-ray, then walk with them through immigration - international lanes, not regional visitors.
-You will give the agent your passport and the immigration forms you were given on the flight to Lima.
+When you arrive in Lima, you will de-plane and follow lines through immigration.
+You will give the officer your passport and the immigration forms you were given on the flight to Lima.
 Form should be filled out already for ease of passage.
 Fill out both the top and the bottom of the form.
 Put the bottom of the form with your passport so you'll find it when leaving!
 You MUST have this form to leave the country.

-Then take your bags - get a luggage cart(s) - when you take them off the carousel.
-Put them through the security screening, then out the doors and wade past lines of taxi services.
+Pick up your bags - get a luggage cart(s) - when you take them off the carousel.
+Put them through the security screening (if asked), then out the doors and wade past lines of taxi services.
 You will exit straight ahead through the glass doors towards the parking lot.
 Make an immediate left - do NOT cross the driving lanes - and back into the airport entrance.
 You will have to show your passport and boarding pass for your Pucallpa flight to enter the regional airport.
-Look for the pre-checked line for LATAM - or LAN - Peru to re-check your already checked bags at the counter.
-Probably there will be a LATAM "connection" counter to the right side of the line of counters, try to go to that and turn in your bags (if you're flying Latam/LanPeru.
+Look for the pre-checked line to recheck your already checked bags at the counter.
+Probably there will be a LATAM "connection" counter to the right side of the line of counters, try to go to that and turn in your bags (if you're flying Latam.
 They will look at your tickets.
-If your connection is on Star Peru or Peruvian, you will have to stand in those lines to recheck your bags.
+(If your connection is on Star Peru or SKY, you will have to stand in those lines to recheck your bags.

 As you go through immigration and customs check points, feel free to say that you are on holiday or tourism.
-We have found that it is best not to say that you are there to work as it might be interpreted that you need a work visa and you would be denied entrance.
+We have found that it is best not to say that you are there to work as it might be interpreted that you need a work visa and you might be denied entrance.

 With your back to the counter go to the left end of the building, through the gate, show the agent your boarding pass.
 Take the escalator up to the departure floor.
 You will go to security - depending on your international arrival and national departure times, you may need to wait - national security check lanes do not open until 1:30am - show your passport and boarding pass, do all the security checks for (now) national flights, and into the departure terminal.
 Screens showing departure gates are on most walls.
 There are restaurants, coffee stands and some electrical charging stations near most gates.
 Pucallpa airport is much smaller than Lima.
 When you arrive, you will deplane and walk into the right end of the building to get your luggage.
 Get a cart and load your bags off the carousel.
-An attendant may check your baggage claim tickets to ensure they belong to you.
-Go through the exit - we will be there smiling to welcome you!
+An attendant may check your baggage claim (typically not!).
+Walk out!
+We will be there!

-some other things you should know
+Some other things to know